United Way Asked for a Donation After Someone RSVPed to a Party

 Why This Works

-Expands reach through third-party platforms
+Expands exposure through a third-party platform.

 What I’m Watching